-A relative newcomer to the grappling world, grappling socks are a intermediary step between bare foot and grappling shoe.
+A relative newcomer to the grappling world, grappling socks are an intermediary step between barefoot and grappling shoe.
 They offer extra traction and grip on grappling mats and can prove especially useful in longer, sweatier bouts.

 Best Grappling Socks Reviewed

 Coming in a single colour option the RDX grappling socks offer a non-slip design with an anatomical arch built in to accommodate the natural shape of the foot.

 Due to the nature of grappling, it is best to avoid unwanted excess material except for the Gi.
 In line with this, these grappling socks are made from a special type of spandex that provides an enhanced fit, no matter your foot size.
 This enables efficient mobility when wearing the socks so that you have the freedom of barefoot training with the grip of shoes.

 The socks are sweat absorbing so they will help in keeping the mats clear of any excess sweat generated during hard training and preventing any slipping.
 Also, anyone who has trained on mats during winter will know that it can feel like rolling on an ice rink.
 Grappling socks such as these would be a very good choice during the winter months.

 With a simple and minimalist design, these ring to cage socks come in simple block colours of black with green trim.